buildpacks-community/kpack/docs/tutorial.md

 1. Create a cluster stack configuration

-    A stack resource is the specification for the [cloud native buildpacks stack](https://buildpacks.io/docs/concepts/components/stack/) used during build and in the resulting app image.
+    A stack resource is the specification for a [cloud native buildpacks stack](https://buildpacks.io/docs/concepts/components/stack/) used during build and in the resulting app image.

     We recommend starting with the [paketo base stack](https://github.com/paketo-buildpacks/stacks) as shown below: